Cutler Bay, Florida: Geography

-Cutler Bay is located at 25.582684°N 80.346799°W, just west of Biscayne Bay and 18 mi southwest of downtown Miami.
+The approximate coordinates for the Town of Cutler Bay is located at 25.582684°N 80.346799°W, just west of Biscayne Bay and 18 mi southwest of downtown Miami.

 The town's northern border runs from SW 184th Street (Eureka Drive) east of US 1 to the coast.
 The southern border is SW 232nd Street, north of Black Point Marina, the largest public marina in the Miami area.
 The town's boundaries include the northeast section of Biscayne National Park, areas formerly known as Cutler Ridge to the west, and the neighborhood and former CDP of Lakes by the Bay to the east.
 The town is bordered to the north by the village of Palmetto Bay, to the west by unincorporated South Miami Heights, and to the southwest by unincorporated Goulds.

 According to the United States Census Bureau, the town of Cutler Bay has a total area of 10.3 sqmi.
 9.9 sqmi of it are land and 0.4 sqmi of it (3.87%) are water.

 Cutler Ridge, an ancient coral formation, stretches from south Miami, where it rises approximately 22 ft above sea level, through the Cutler Bay area, at a height of 14 ft, to Homestead, Florida, where it is about 8 ft.
 Cutler Ridge has been incorporated into the hurricane emergency plans for the area as lands east of the ridge are subject to storm surge, but areas west of the ridge would generally be protected.

 Due to Cutler Bay's position in a flat, low-lying coastal wetland area on Biscayne Bay, the area is prone to flooding.
 During the rainy season, Cutler Bay's many canals, channels, and lakes are frequently full of water, and the groundwater table also is full and close to the surface.
 Flood hazards include rainfall from tropical storms, hurricanes, and other heavy rain events.